File Transfer Protocol (FTP)

 : the current session id,offset

-= length of burst,size
+= default length of payload in burst responses,data

 - The payload must specify: